epidemian/advent-of-code-2022/README.md

 Learned something new about Rust: you can declare an immutable variable and initialize later.
 This can be useful, for example, when you want to assign the variable in different branches of an `if` or `match`.
 Rush checks that the variable is always assigned, and only once :)

+Update: found a general solution that also works on the sample input.
+Lots of tricky modular math and rotations involved.
+But less single-purpose hardcoding :D

 ### Day 23: Unstable Diffusion

 Kind of a breather after the previous one.
 Part 1 was a relatively simple cellular automaton-ish simulation.
 And part 2 was trivial to do after having part 1.
 Initially i ended up with a "slow" runtime of ~1s, but after changing the main HashSet for elves' positions to a direct-access 2D grid, the runtime dropped to an acceptable ~150ms.